svishrut93/Data-Science--Python/Random Forests/README.md

 The file used is uploaded as kyphosis.csv

 The data is cleaned and pre-processed.
 The visualizations about the data along with outputs are contained inside the data visualization folder.
 After extracting insights about the data with the help of matplotlib and seaborn, I forst used a decision tree classifier for prediction, with the below results.

 <h3>Decision Tree </h3>

 ![alt text](https://github.com/svishrut93/Data-Science--Python/blob/master/Random%20Forests/Data%20Visualization/Results%20Decision%20Trees.PNG)

+The same train test split was applied to a random forest classifier.

 <h3>Random Forest  </h3>